senorkrabs/aws-management-and-governance-samples/AWSSystemsManager/CentralizedPatchManagement/README.md

 **Note**: Inventory data is gathered immediately for matching managed instances.
 Patch data (and the resulting compliance data specific to patching) will be gathered following the first invocation of the CloudWatch Event which is based on the schedule specified when creating the CloudFormation stack.

 The AWS Glue Crawler is configured to run once a day.
-The first run will occur on the next occurence of 00:00 UTC following the creation of the CloudFormation stack.
+The first run will occur on the next occurrence of 00:00 UTC following the creation of the CloudFormation stack.
 If you would like to review data within Athena prior to this time, you must manually run the Glue Crawler.

 1. In the central account, open the [AWS Glue console](https://console.aws.amazon.com/glue/home).
 1. Select **Crawlers** in the left-hand navigation pane.